-The same thing that applies to home roofs applies to motorhome roofs.
+The same thing that applies to home roofs applies to RV roofs.
 There are sometimes vents, satellite dishes, and other obstructions you must work around.
-By combing flexible and rigid solar panels, you can better utilise the available surface area on the roof and other exterior areas of your motorhome.
+By combing flexible and rigid solar panels, you can better utilize the available surface area on the roof and other exterior areas of your RV.

 Flexible solar panels are so lightweight that you can even strap them onto your backpack on long trekking expeditions.
 You can generate electricity and store it in a portable power station like RIVER 2 to charge your smartphone or laptop and recharge electric lanterns for nighttime use.

 How to Choose the Right Flexible Solar Panel